Plotprojects/plot-phonegap-plugin/readme.md

 **Enabling remote notification filter and handler:**

 This feature is enabled by passing the URL of the http(s) endpoint in the `plot.init(configuration)` call.
 Use `remoteNotificationFilter` for the remote notification filter and
 `remoteGeotriggerHandler` for the geotrigger handler.
 When those fields are not present the remote filter/handler is disabled.
+It is possible to include some metadata in the url, for example a _user identifier_.

 Due to more [strict App Store requirements](https://developer.apple.com/news/?id=12212016b) related to the user's privacy, it is strongly recommended to use an url that starts with
 `https://` instead of `http://`.
 You can still use `http://` urls during development.
 Also for Android using `https` has benefits, such as the guarantee you're talking to the right